-From there, you could describe how you were able to maintain a good GPA while also earning money so that you could learn independent living skills.
-This shows the admissions staff that you are work hard, have important life skills, and you’re capable of carrying a decent amount of work at one time.
+From there, you could describe how you were able to maintain a good GPA while also learning valuable independent living life skills (like budgeting, customer service, and prioritization).
+This shows the admissions staff that you work hard, know how to balance a schedule, and aren’t afraid to challenge yourself.

 Blank on ideas?
 Look over the list below to see if anything interests you:

 - Describe any big projects you have been a part of, and/or clubs and organizations.

 - What would you say are your biggest strengths?

 - What traits do you have that will help you be a successful college student?

 - How do you think you can make a positive difference in our school?

 - Wy do you want to major in [INSERT YOUR DESIRED MAJOR]?

 - If you could meet any person from history, who would it be and why?

 Now that you have a topic chosen, it’s time to begin writing.
 You may be asked to keep your college application essay to a certain word length, so be sure to follow those guidelines.
 If you find your essay is too long, check for filler content and delete that first.